trumail/trumail/README.md

 Trumail is a free and open source email validation/verification system.
 It is available in three forms, the Golang client library `verifier` for use in your own Go projects, a public API endpoint (more info: https://trumail.io), and a public Docker image on DockerHub (see: https://hub.docker.com/r/sdwolfe32/trumail/).

-Our own API endpoint allows up to 1RPS per IP.
-This is to prevent abuse and to leave the tubes open for other users.
-If you perform requests in excess of the specified rate-limit a `429 Too Many Requests` will be returned instead.

 NOTE: It is highly recommended (due to potential heroku IP blacklisting resulting in failed validations) that you host the service yourself either using a Docker image or by forking and serving this project on your own instance.
 However, self-hosting Trumail requires bidirectional communication on port 25 which most residential ISPs restrict.
 AWS and Digitalocean both allow this.

 ## Using the API (public or self-hosted)